wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Ken: No, please, I can't take it...

-D2: Look at his nose, you could dig for truffles with that!
+Beatrice: Look at his nose, you could dig for truffles with that!

 Ken: Aaaaaghhhh!